gtwy/IPv6forDuckDNS/README.md

 By default, DuckDNS cannot automatically resolve IPv6 addresses (See [DuckDNS FAQ](https://www.duckdns.org/faqs.jsp) for more details.)
 Using my script will allow you to easily and automatically submit your IPv4 and IPv6 addresses to DuckDNS.

 # Understanding IPv6
 While your public IPv4 address is shared across all devices in your network using NAT, each device will have its own public IPv6 address.
-Therefor, you must run this script on the device that is providing the service.
-Example: If you are setting up a webserver, run this script on the machine that is hosting the website.
-If you run it from the router, or another computer, it will have an incorrect IPv6 address.
+Therefor, you must run this script on the device that is actually providing the service.

 # Installation
 1. Edit **duckdns6.sh**